tlarsendataguy-yxdb/yxdb-java/README.md

 The library does not have external dependencies and is a pure Java solution.

 The public API is contained in the YxdbReader class.
-Instantiate YxdbReader using the following methods:
+Instantiate YxdbReader using one of the two constructors:
-* `loadYxdb(String)` - load from a file
+* `new YxdbReader(String)` - load from a file
-* `loadYxdb(InputStream)` - load from an in-memory stream
+* `new YxdbReader(InputStream)` - load from an in-memory stream

 Iterate through the records in the file using the `next()` method in a while loop: